TomLiDev/mildew-detector/README.md

 The first version of the ML model was based on the original dataset, with images of 256x256 pixels.
 This model took a considerable amount of time to train, which was hampered by the lack of reliability of the connection with Code Anywhere, when the connection dropped out the training had to be restarted from the beginning, despite remaining active in the workspace.
 To try and facilitate quicker training just to get an initial model created, I reduced the epochs for training.
 However the severely reduced number of epochs I ended up with, simply to get a model trained in the limited connection window was insufficient to provide accurate predictions.

-Another key reason for developing a second version was the slug size when using a model training on 256 pixel images was simply too large for deployment via Heroku.
+Another key reason for developing a second version was the slug size.
+When using a model training on 256 pixel images the slug was simply too large for deployment via Heroku.

 The figures below show the model training and evolution (or lack thereof) for version 1.